A weekly series produced by Juke Box Jury's Barry Langford which was an attempt to

 a copy of the Ready Steady Go! set-

-Everyone performed live and played at least two songs, but among those acts were David Bowie, making his music debut with Davie Jones and The King Bees, The Kinks, The Beach Boys and pretty much all the best British R&B acts at the time making this a proper rival for Ready Steady Go!
+Everyone performed at least two songs live, but among those acts were David Bowie, making his music debut with Davie Jones and The King Bees, The Kinks, The Beach Boys and pretty much all the best British R&B acts at the time making this a proper rival for Ready Steady Go!